Christophers27/Noire-Worldbuilding/Levels/Bedrock Plains.md

 (Tentative): A small blocked off corner of the area could be a fast travel point to Level 3 or further areas, unlocked after clearing those levels.

-(Tentative): If some sort of crafting/item management system is added to the game, maybe we can put workstations here?

 ---

 - Nilo, the player character, wakes up in the Bedrock Plains, in the First Layer of the Dream World.